Danielle Andersen

 In compliment to her poker career, upon signing with Ultimate Poker "dmoongirl" took her experience in front of the camera and became the face of Ultimate Poker's web series, ME vs. U. In ME vs. U, Andersen competes against fellow Ultimate Poker pro, Dan O'Brien in challenges.
 The winner gets a reward and the loser is punished.

 Personal life

 Danielle Andersen was born and raised in Minnesota.
 In 2014, Andersen moved to Las Vegas, Nevada with her family to pursue her online poker career with the United States' first regulated online poker site, Ultimate Poker.
 Her early adult life was captured on film in the documentary "Bet Raise Fold."
 A film about the coming of age of online poker, Andersen's life story unfolded.
-She was born and raised in rural Minnesota where she lived with her husband, Kory, and thirteen-year-old son, Easton.
+She was born and raised in rural Minnesota where she lived with her husband, Kory, and son, Easton.
 She has been supporting her family with online poker since 2004.
 Bluff Magazine named her one of poker's "Leading Ladies."
 BET RAISE FOLD followed Danielle as she pursued her dreams of sponsorship in order to secure a better future for her family.
 Years after the documentary premiered, Andersen signed a sponsorship deal with Ultimate Poker.